All users should contact CSD3 initially through the login nodes.

 Note that the

-default-peta4 module, which is loaded by default on the Peta4 clusters, arranges for
+default-X module, which is loaded by default on nodes of type X, arranges for

-mpif90 etc to be found and to use the Intel compilers automatically when invoked.
-These wrapper commands supply the correct flags for compiling with Intel MPI (which is currently the default MPI implementation for Peta4 compute nodes).
+mpif90 etc to be found and to use the recommended compilers and MPI implementation automatically when invoked.
+These wrapper commands supply the correct flags for compiling with the particular MPI implementation to which they belong.